Children of Duke employees covered under the Duke Options plan may seek treatment for Autism Spectrum Disorder with Applied Behavior Analysis.

 - Is receiving documented ongoing supervision by the licensed professional during any period in which the unlicensed individual provides ABA services.

 All services performed must be within the scope of license and ethical boundaries of the licensed professional to be eligible for reimbursement.
-Board Certified Behavior Analysts or Board Certified Assistant Behavior Analysts with no other current mental health license must be supervised by a licensed mental health provider, including but not limited to a psychiatrist or a licensed developmental pediatrician.
-The licensed mental health provider must submit both the request for authorization and the claims for payment.
+Board Certified Behavior Analysts or Board Certified Assistant Behavior Analysts with no other current behavioral health license must be supervised by a licensed behavioral health provider, including but not limited to a psychiatrist or a licensed developmental pediatrician.
+The licensed behavioral health provider must submit both the request for authorization and the claims for payment.
 A provider in any state who ONLY holds a certification from the national Behavior Analyst Certification Board is not eligible for reimbursement even though they may be eligible for reimbursement in the state in which they practice.

 Applied Behavior Analysis Exclusions